How Long Do Isopods Live?

 Isopods are small crustaceans commonly found in forests, gardens, and soil environments around the world.
 Although they are often overlooked because of their size, these animals can live surprisingly long lives compared to many other small invertebrates.

-The lifespan of an isopod depends on several factors, including the species, environmental conditions, and food availability.
-In general, most terrestrial isopods live between 1 and 3 years, although some species can live even longer under ideal conditions.
+The lifespan of an isopod depends on species, environment, and food availability.
+In general, most terrestrial isopods live between 1 and 3 years, although some species can live longer under ideal conditions.

 Average Lifespan of Isopods

-- Larger tropical species: up to 3 years or sometimes longer
+• Larger tropical species: up to 3+ years

 How Isopods Grow Throughout Their Life

-Interestingly, isopods molt in two stages rather than shedding their entire exoskeleton at once.
-You can learn more about this in our article explaining why isopods molt in two parts.
+Unlike most arthropods, isopods moult in two stages.
+You can read more in our guide on why isopods molt in two parts.

 Factors That Affect Isopod Lifespan